 The new 3D printed sculptures are significantly lighter, being hollow and comprising less denser material in comparison to their wooden and solid predecessors.

 In 3D printing, we are not limited by the need or time required to wait for tooling.
 The existence of digital 3D data gives us freedom to produce parts rapidly, and with custom sizes.
 Said Nick Lewis, general manager, on demand manufacturing, 3D Systems.

 Art Restoration Projects

 The palace is now a world heritage site according to UNESCO.
 The worlds of art and architecture need preservation as time goes on.
 It’s why many restoration projects are turning to 3D printing for solutions to rebuilding the past.
 Thus, art restoration has very quickly found a place within additive manufacturing applications.
-Just this year it’s been a part of architecture designs and art renovation.
+Just this year it’s been a part of architecture renovation and art restoration.